77: Minion: Impossible

 So if I was casting a spell on the bottom row,

 pretty much all of my spells were zero cost because I didn't have a lot of high cost cards, right?
+There are room cards that apply to specific types of cards.

 And like, there's one that's just like, at the end of every turn, does 50 damage to every unit on the floor.
+So if I get that card, I just put it on the top floor and I don't put any units up there.

 I just let that be the last line of defense, just like try and kill those things, whatever gets up to that floor, you know?
+Yeah.

-and then you do fights, fights, fights, fights, fights, and they get gradually harder and harder and harder.
+And then you do fights, fights, fights, fights, fights, and they get gradually harder and harder and harder.
+Once you've beaten it, you can up the difficulty and keep going.

 This one, I think, has incorporated a story in more of a really like front-facing way.

-There was a story in the first one, but this one is actively like when you say that you're done for the day, it'll give you a cutscene related to like
+There was a story in the first one, but this one is actively like, when you say that you're done for the day, it'll give you a cutscene related to like

 characters that you've seen or how much you played that day.

-There are new clans because the concept of this one instead of it just being the minions of hell it's the minions of hell and people from heaven working together because big bad angel seraph started seeking out like eldritch sort of power to get stronger and a bunch of the angels were like that what is going on here right so you have some different groups to work with with totally different abilities which is really fun Yeah, I love it.
+There are new clans because the concept of this one, instead of it just being the minions of hell, it's the minions of hell and people from heaven working together because big bad angel seraph started seeking out like eldritch sort of power to get stronger.

+I think it's great.
 If you liked Monster Train 1, I think you'll love Monster Train 2.

-I'm trying to think.
+i'm trying to think

 you know i want options

-right but with that said i also think it's a very saturated market so if i miss 90 of the games i you know my bad but there's just too many like i guess because it's like a really you can do a lot with card you know deck builders and create things there's just so many games that yeah i've never even heard of this one Yeah, it's good.
+right but with that said i also think it's a very saturated market so if i miss 90 of the games i you know my bad but there's just too many like i guess because it's like a really you can do a lot with card you know deck builders and create things there's just so many games that yeah i've never even heard of this one yeah it's good people that love slay the spire sometimes when they play monster train they go oh i think this is better.

 Yeah, I think anybody who likes Slay the Spire and games like Slay the Spire should try Monster Train.
+It has a lot of really cool, unique stuff to it, and I think it's really fun.

-So the decks that you can get.
+Yeah.
+I'm trying to figure out, so the decks that you can get.

+You can mix and match different decks and create different builds.
+Is that kind of the vibe?
 So in like a normal deck builder, you have your starting cards, right?

 And as you play, you add to your deck and maybe get rid of some of your starter cards.

+you have two clans, say that you have one clan where a lot of their cards are about movement.
 A lot of their units are about like moving around, swapping places.

-And then the other start, this is, that's kind of legitimately what the first starting clan is.
+And when they swap places, they get benefits, you know.
+And then the other start, this is that's kind of legitimately what the first starting clan is.

-And the other starting clan is, I think, called the Pyreborn, and they're a bunch of dragons.
+And the other starting clan is, I think, called the Pyreborn, and they're a bunch of dragons, and they're all about accruing money.

-And there are lots of units that, you know, when they're placed, they can do extra damage if you're willing to pay money or you get money for, you know, killing units or whatever
+So they do lots of like dots, and there are lots of units that, you know, when they're placed, they can do extra damage if you're willing to pay money or you get money for, you know, killing units or whatever

-you will get both of their starting cards mixed together as your beginning deck the thing that you get to choose is which champion you want so like which clan is the front facing clan do i want to be the money grubbing dragon boy or do i want to be the disgraced angel lady you know
+you will get both of their starting cards mixed together as your beginning deck the thing that you get to choose is which champion you want so like which clan is the front-facing clan do i want to be the money-grubbing dragon boy or do i want to be the disgraced angel lady you know

-And mix and matching the clans is really fun because sometimes you'll stumble onto, oh, actually, this clan works really well with this other clan because when they move around, there are actually a lot of cards here that have a shift ability that relates to the moon cycle.
+and so you get to choose that each time And mix and matching the clans is really fun because sometimes you'll stumble onto, oh, actually, this clan works really well with this other clan because when they move around, there are actually a lot of cards here that have a shift ability that relates to the moon cycle.

 And, you know, when the moon cycle happens, everybody gets a plus to their health or, you know, just stuff like that.
+So it's fun.

 Yeah, it's really cool.
+Interesting.

 Okay.